Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/modify-a-user-account.md

 *   To assign a value to full name, select the **Full Name** check box, and then select **Default** to use the default value as defined in the Account Profile, or select **Override** and enter a value.
 If the account profile is not associated with an object class, the **Default** option is not available.
 *   To assign a value to mail address, select the **Mail** check box, and then select **Default** to use the default value as defined in the Account Profile, or select **Override** and enter a value.
 If the account profile is not associated with an object class, the **Default** option is not available.
 *   To assign a value to password, select the **Password** check box and enter a value.
-*   The effect attempts to find an existing user account by looking up the User Name. **If the account does not exist**, one of the following three options can be selected: <span style="FONT-WEIGHT: normal"><table style="WIDTH: 100%">
+*   The effect attempts to find an existing user account by looking up the User Name. **If the account does not exist**, one of the following three options can be selected: <table style="WIDTH: 100%">

     <tbody>